traefik/traefik/docs/user-guide/kubernetes.md

 RoleBindings per namespace enable to restrict granted permissions to the very namespaces only that Træfik is watching over, thereby following the least-privileges principle.
 This is the preferred approach if Træfik is not supposed to watch all namespaces, and the set of namespaces does not change dynamically.
 Otherwise, a single ClusterRoleBinding must be employed.

 !!! note
-    RoleBindings per namespace will be available in Træfik 1.5+ please use ClusterRoleBinding for any older version.
+    RoleBindings per namespace are available in Træfik 1.5 and later.
+Please use ClusterRoleBindings for older versions.

 For the sake of simplicity, this guide will use a ClusterRoleBinding: